 Portland City Council voted to amend the Fair Access In Renting Ordinance (FAIR)

 On June 29, 2022, Portland City Council voted to amend the Fair Access In Renting Ordinance (FAIR).
 This amendment was the result of a settlement agreement signed by the parties in the Newcomb et al v.
-City of Portland lawsuit.
-It is anticipated that these changes will become effective in 30 days.
-Multifamily NW has scheduled trainings specific to these settlement amendments to the FAIR Ordinances:
+City of Portland lawsuit and is currently in effect.

 The amendments reflect changes to FAIR as follows: